British Chihuahua Club Rescue Association

 large enough to apply for charitable status) and some could not

 afford to run a rescue service.
-It is an aim of the British Chihuahua
+It is the practice of the British

-Club Rescue to involve these clubs (all of whom have been more than
+Chihuahua Club Rescue Association to involve these clubs (all of whom have been

 rehoming in an area covered by one of the other clubs, we would